joestubbs/coe379L-sp25/docs/unit01/eda.rst

 Here are some key points about the box plot:

-* The median is the median (or centre point), also called second quartile, of the data (resulting from the fact that the data is ordered).
+* The median is the middle point (or centre point), also called second quartile, of the data (resulting from the fact that the data is ordered).
 * Q1 is the first quartile of the data, i.e., 25% of the data lies between minimum and Q1.
 * Q3 is the third quartile of the data, i.e., 75% of the data lies between minimum and Q3.